jakelongo/GMOPST14/README.md

 undefined inputs -- they will crash!

 The code should compile in windows, osx and linux (although it has only been tested on a windows machine).
+Compiling on linux and osx should

 -------------------------------------------------------------------------------
 s_c --- split and concat program